• Skip to primary navigation

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.

-If you enjoy this Amish chicken noodle soup, I would love it if you left a comment and star rating below.
+If you enjoy this Amish chicken noodle soup with corn, I would love it if you left a comment and star rating below.
 Thank you!

 Amish Chicken Corn Noodle Soup Recipe